jamesarosen/presentations/carson/README.md

 The person-management engine doesn't care how many extra features you add in;
 each feature can manage itself.
 If any engine can monkey-patch `Person`, however, it can change the behavior of the people system.
-By adding a bad validation, it could prevent new signups.
+By adding a bad validation, or even an `after_save` hook that could fail, it could prevent new signups.

 The cause of this problem is that the commenting engine isn't obeying a cardinal
 rule: *if it's not your data and it's not your code, you can't change it.* There